-Needle biopsies are usually done on an outpatient basis.
+Doctors usually perform needle biopsies on an outpatient basis.

-A nurse or technologist may insert an intravenous (IV) line into a vein in your hand or arm so that sedation or relaxation medication may be given intravenously during the procedure.
-You may be also given a mild sedative prior to the biopsy.
+A nurse or technologist may insert an intravenous (IV) line into a vein in your hand or arm.
+This will allow them to provide sedation or relaxation medication intravenously during the procedure.
+You may also receive a mild sedative prior to the biopsy.

 Some biopsies, such as breast or thyroid biopsies, may be performed without sedation.
 The nurse or technologist will advise you at the time of the procedure regarding the sedation.